Periodic orbits and their gravitational wave radiations in $\gamma$-metric: Gravitational-wave radiation from Periodic orbits in -metric

-We adopt the adiabatic approximation and the quadrupole formula to calculate the GW radiation from periodic orbits.
-This approach involves a two-step process: first, the orbit of the small object is determined by numerically solving the geodesic equations of motion in the central massive body's spacetime (as we have done in the last section).
+We adopt the kludge waveform developed in \cite{Babak:2006uv} and the quadrupole formula to calculate the GW radiation from periodic orbits.\footnote{As shown in \cite{Babak:2006uv}, the kludge waveforms achieve overlaps exceeding 95\% with Teukolsky-based waveforms for orbits with periastra $r_p \gtrsim 5M$, and remain above 75\% even for inspirals terminating in the strong-field region.
+While this indicates reasonable accuracy for the exploratory purpose of the present work, i.e., to characterize how the deformation parameter $\gamma$ alters the taxonomy of periodic orbits and the qualitative morphology of gravitational waveforms in the $\gamma$-metric spacetime, we note that the quadrupole formula employed here represents a leading-order approximation.
+Since the orbits we consider sometimes approach regions as close as $r \approx 2.3m$ (cf. Fig.~\ref{periodic1}), a fully relativistic Teukolsky treatment would be necessary for obtaining the exact spectral power distribution and constructing accurate waveforms for gravitational radiation.
+This represents a very promising direction for future EMRI-related studies and we be taken into account in our future works.} This approach involves a two-step process: first, the orbit of the small object is determined by numerically solving the geodesic equations of motion in the central massive body's spacetime (as we have done in the last section).
 Subsequently, the quadrupole formula for gravitational radiation is applied to this calculated orbit, generating the corresponding waveform.
 This approach allows for a preliminary investigation of the GW signals emitted by EMRIs and their potential to reveal insights into the properties of both the orbit and the central compact body, as well as the metric under consideration.

 For a metric perturbation $h_{ij}$ representing the GW and the symmetric and trace-free (STF) mass quadrupole $I_{ij}$, the quadrupole formula for gravitational radiation is given by

 where $A=c^4 D_L/(2G_N)$, $G_N=1=c$, $D_L$ is the luminosity distance to the source.
 By numerically solving the geodesic equations of motion, the trajectory $Z_i(t)$ of the smaller object in the curved spacetime can be determined.
 This trajectory is crucial for the subsequent calculation of the gravitational waveform.
 For a small object of mass $m_\star$ following a trajectory $Z^i(t)$, the $I_{ij}$ is given by \cite{Thorne:1980ru}